 It’s a good idea to have seeds stored for a basic garden should you need to start producing food, but remember, if all of the food suddenly is unavailable, you’ll need to have some things growing because it takes time for food to grow.
 Foraging is another great skill to have for finding food when the time comes that it’s needed.
 There is food all around us, but we have to have the skills and knowledge to know how to find it.

-Being self-sufficient in getting meat
+Self-sufficiency skills in getting meat

 Obtaining meat will be important if the time comes that food is no longer available.
 Spend some time thinking if you would like to hunt for food.
 If so, how will you kill what you find?
 Do you have a weapon that will help you obtain meat?